aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_solversession-procedures-and-functions/gmp_solversession_getcallbackinterruptstatus.rst

 Return Value
 ------------

-    An element in the set :aimms:set:`AllSolutionStates`.
+    An element in the set :aimms:set:`AllSolverInterrupts`.

 .. note::